namuan/dr-doc-search/README.md

 A release is automatically published when a new version is bumped using `make bump`.
 See `.github/workflows/build.yml` for more details.
 Once the release is published, `.github/workflows/publish.yml` will automatically publish it to PyPI.

+### Disclaimer

+This project is not affiliated with OpenAI.
+The OpenAI API and GPT-3 language model are not free after the trial period.